 Microsoft offers a similar free tool that may be good enough.

-Of all the tools we’ve reviewed, you’ll certainly need to start by choosing a primary project management solution.
-Teamwork is the ideal choice for organizations using Microsoft Teams thanks to its quality integration, two-way communication, and powerful search commands.
+Of all the tools we’ve reviewed, you’ll certainly need to start by choosing a primary solution that's built specifically for client work and also has everything you need in a project management solution.
+Teamwork.com is the ideal choice for organizations using Microsoft Teams thanks to its quality integration, two-way communication, and powerful search commands.

-Get more out of Teams by switching to a project management solution that does more and integrates better.
+Get more out of Teams by switching to the all-in-one client work solution that's built for more advanced project management, helping you integrate better while getting work done.
 Get started today for free!